Cirrus-Minor/witchblast/readme.txt

 -------

 Next version
-- ADD New items (star brooch, triple shot)
+- ADD New items (star brooch, triple shot, magician robe)
+- ADD New familiars (2 types)
 - ADD New tiles : holes
 - ADD Display of health items on the minimap
 - ADD New graphics for Rat King